ansys/ansys-engineeringworkflow-api/README.rst

 Overview
 --------
-The Ansys Engineering Workflow API is a Python package that provides a common interface for interacting with Ansys engineering workflow engines, such as ModelCenter and optiSLang.
+The Ansys Engineering Workflow API is a Python package that provides a common interface for interacting with Ansys engineering workflow engines.

+It is not a standalone package.
+It is intended to be used in conjunction with other PyAnsys libraries.

 Documentation and issues
 ------------------------